swiftlang/swift-evolution/proposals/NNNN-literal-syntax-protocols.md

     make it seem like dark magic is afoot with literal conversions—for example, you need to understand an awful lot about the standard library to figure out why line 1 works here but not line 2:

+Note: The comment above is still valid if it is corrected to say "types that can have instances *written as* a literal" rather than "types that can be *initialized with* a literal".

 ```swift
 var x = [1, 2, 3, 4, 5]